 Nourishing Your Body: The Best Foods to Eat in Spring According to Traditional Chinese Medicine (TCM)

 Spring’s that time of year when everything starts to shake off the winter slowdown.
-Nature wakes up -plants start growing again, animals come out of hibernation, and we feel that shift too.
+Nature wakes up, plants start growing again, animals come out of hibernation, and we feel that shift too.
 Maybe there’s a bit of winter weight or sluggishness hanging around, but as the days get warmer, we’re naturally pulled outside, craving movement…